Creating a Hygge Bedroom

 Who invented hygge?

-Although the Danes receive the glory for the concept of hygge, the word itself originated from the Norwegian language.
-It translated roughly as “wellbeing” and, in the 18th century, spread to Denmark.
-Since then, it has become a key part of Denmark’s culture and self-identity.
+Although the Danes receive the glory for the hygge concept, the word originated from the Norwegian language.
+It translated roughly as “wellbeing” and spread to Denmark in the 18th century.
+Since then, it has become crucial to Denmark’s culture and self-identity.

 The presence of hygge in Danish everyday life is significant during winter.
 Winters in Denmark are cold, just like in many other countries, but they’re also incredibly dark.
-A Danish winter day has up to 17 hours of darkness in it, which can seriously impact mental health.
-Despite it, the Danish have earned a reputation for being the happiest people on Earth.
+A Danish winter day has up to 17 hours of darkness, which can seriously impact mental health.
+Despite this, the Danish have earned a reputation for being the happiest people on Earth.
 Some people believe the concept of hygge could be the secret to this success.

 The hygge lifestyle

 There are other ways to do this.
-The Danes embrace simple rituals that create hygge and transform personal and home life into an art form, not something they feel a need to escape.
-The regular pursuit of hygge becomes a natural extension of their life, rather than an event they endure because they have to.
+The Danes embrace simple rituals that create hygge and transform personal and home life into an art form, not something they need to escape.
+The regular pursuit of hygge becomes a natural extension of their life rather than an event they endure because they must.